There are a lot of images on these pages, please be patient when downloading.

 Larger View of Internal Patent Dates

-Closeup of Composite Dated mouthpiece Western Electric #20AS Desk Stand
+Western Electric #45AT & #20AS Intercom Desk Stand

 #20PC Desk Stand